Computer Hardware Engineer

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of computer hardware engineers is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of computer hardware engineers is projected to grow 2 percent from 2019 to 2029, slower than the average for all occupations.

-However, demand may grow for hardware engineers as more industries outside of the computer and electronic product manufacturing industry begin to research and develop their own electronic devices.
+Demand for these engineers is expected to grow as more industries outside of the computer and electronic product manufacturing industry begin to research and develop their own electronic devices.

 Most entry-level computer hardware engineers have a bachelor’s degree in computer engineering, although a degree in electrical engineering or computer science also is generally acceptable.
 A computer engineering major is similar to a major in electrical engineering but with a heavy emphasis on computer science.